skuretski/TSP/README.txt

 2-OPT
 1. Select edge (v1, v2) and (v3, v4).
-2. Replace edges with best pair such that is minimizes tour length.
+2. Replace edges with best pair such that it minimizes tour length.